THE GEORGIA COAST: 47 AMAZING THINGS TO DO ON AND NEAR THE BARRIER ISLANDS

 GOLD BRICK SUNDAE

 If you are staying at Sea Island with kids, chances are you’ll spend at least some time at Wonderland, the amazing candy store just off the pool area.
-I’m more of an ice cream than candy person, and the gold brick sundae is more my speed, and a delicious break from the sun.

 INTRODUCTION TO FALCONRY